schellingerhout/schellingerhout.github.io/_posts/2022-12-10-record-pool-delphi.md

 | 2008    | Pointer1        | 200   |
 | 2016    | Pointer2        | 0     |

-Note that while our entire array and its values are now at different locations, they still hold the samve values.
-This means that our `Pointer0` and `Pointer1` is left unchanged.
+Note that while our entire array and its values are now at different locations, they still hold the same values.
+This means that our `Pointer0` and `Pointer1` are left unchanged.

 ## Putting it all together